abdallahaymaan/CFG-LR/README.md

 L −→ S d L | S
 ```

-  This CFG will have the following string encoding.
+  This CFG will have the following string encoding, *spaces are added for the ease of reading*.

 > **S, ScT, Sa, T, b; T, aSb, iaLb, i; L, SdL, S**